-Most of my trips involve a large portion of first time travelers, especially first time out of the state much less the country.
-They are excited but nervous about the details of how, when, where, not just the overall trip.
+Most of my trips involve a large portion of first-time travelers, especially first time out-of-state—much less the country.
+They are excited but nervous about the details of how, when, and where, not just the overall trip.

 One activity I do closer to departure time is the “Suitcase Races and Survival Marathon”.
-Prior to this gathering I have the students write a list of everything they think they should bring with them in their suitcase and carry on.
-Then I get a few suitcases and I pack them with EVERYTHING on the list….. and a few surprises.
+Prior to this gathering, I have the students write a list of everything they think they should bring with them in their suitcase and carry-on.
+Then I get a few suitcases and I pack them with everything on the list…plus a few surprises!

-In addition to the suitcases I hand one racer a cup of coffee, no lid.
-To another I hand a huge camera (non-working…learned that on the first race….sigh).
-I hand a huge carry-on bag to one of the guys, calling it the “Girlfriend Bag”…. it’s full of magazines, a make-up bag, brush, iPod, snacks, and a HUGE water bottle.
+In addition to the suitcases, I hand one racer a cup of coffee with no lid.
+To another, I hand a large camera (that was apparently non-working, which I learned on the first race.
+Sigh!).
+Then, I hand a carry-on bag to yet another racer, full of magazines, a make-up bag, brush, iPod, snacks, and a HUGE water bottle.
 Assorted purses, umbrellas, large coats, and other travel props are also available.

 The suitcases are a challenge unto themselves.
 One is missing a wheel.
 Another has a broken handle.
-Others have added weights in them…. up to and just over the 50lb limit.
-(Ok, one actually has a dumbbell weighing 50lbs PLUS all the stuff on the packing list they made up.)
+Others have added weights in them, up to and just over the 50 lb limit.
+(Okay, one actually has a dumbbell weighing 50 lbs plus all the stuff on the packing list they made!)

 The racers take their marks at the door of my classroom.
-Then I tell them that although there will be a winner, ALL of them have to make it to the finish line in 5 minutes so that the group doesn’t miss their “connecting flight.”
+Then I tell them that, although there will be a winner, all of them have to make it to the finish line within five minutes so that the group doesn’t miss their “connecting flight.”

 And they’re off!
-Wheels come off, the handle breaks completely, the girlfriend bag keeps falling off the shoulder, coffee is spilled.
-In one race, a young man’s suitcase fell apart and he finally hefted it above his head running to try to “make the flight.”
+Wheels come off; the handle breaks completely; the heavy carry-on keeps falling off the shoulder; coffee is spilled.
+In one race, a young man’s suitcase falls apart and he finally heaves it above his head, running to try to “make the flight.”
 Everyone is laughing and breathless by the end.